hazae41/saumon/README.md

 $debug$("hey")
 ```

-Similarly, passed parameters MUST also be primitive or unscoped (and their type too)
+Similarly, passed parameters MUST also be primitive, global, or imported (and their type too)

-❌ Calling an in-file macro whose parameters depend on in-file definitions
+❌ Calling an in-file macro whose parameters are local

 ```ts
 class X {}